 粵語華人叢刊: Anni Chung

 Anni Chung is the Executive Director of Self-Help for the Elderly which provides a comprehensive range of health and social services to over 25,000 seniors a year in the Bay Area.
 She serves on the Board of Governors of the Commonwealth Club of California, and the Community Technology Foundation of California and is the Chairperson of the Electric Education Trust Administrative Committee of the CPUC.
-Ms. Anni has been a host of the Cantonese Journal since its inception in 1985.
+Ms. Chung has been a host of the Cantonese Journal since its inception in 1985.

 國語華人叢刊: Mina Li